Kevin125566/Colorblind-Tags/README.md

-# Example
+# Colorblind-Tags
-An example greeter plugin
+RuneLite is not very welcoming towards colorblind people.
+This plugin is the fix that.